Azure/azure-service-operator/.github/ISSUE_TEMPLATE/epic-template.md

 **Acceptance criteria**
 Reference: [Done-Done checklist] [Link](https://github.com/Microsoft/code-with-engineering-playbook/blob/master/Engineering/BestPractices/DoneDone.md)

-- [ ] Can you create, delete and update settings for the Azure API Management service?
+- [ ] Can you create, delete and update settings for the <Azure Service name> service?

 - [ ] Are there unit tests for the resource helper functions?